What Corporate Culture Rewards – and what it Quietly Costs Us

 The ability to notice how we are functioning, while we are functioning.

-To recognise what is automatic.
-To sense when pressure is being carried internally.
+To sense when pressure is being carried internally, even without external demand.

-To create a small space between impulse and action.
+To create, even briefly, a small space between impulse and action.

 Reclaiming some Space